Gerald Edelman strengthens their Wealth Management Services with announcement of new Director, David Horowitz

 There are many forms of market risk affecting PE investments, such as broad equity market exposure, geographical/sector exposure, foreign exchange, commodity prices, and interest rates.
 Unlike in public markets where prices fluctuate constantly and are marked-to-market, PE investments are subject to infrequent valuations and are typically valued quarterly and with some element of subjectivity inherent in the assessment.
 However, the market prices of publicly listed equities at the time of sale of a portfolio company will ultimately impact realisation value.

 5. Capital risk

-There are two main ways that capital risk brings itself to bear - through the failure of underlying companies within the PE portfolio and suppressed equity prices which makes exits less attractive.
+There are two main ways that capital risk brings itself to bear - through the failure of underlying companies within the PE portfolio and suppressed equity prices which make exits less attractive.
 The former is impacted by the quality of the fund manager, i.e. their ability to select portfolio companies with good growth prospects and to create value, hence why fund manager selection is key for investors.
-The condition, method and timing of the exit are all factors which can affect how value can be created for investors.
+The condition, method, and timing of the exit are all factors that can affect how value can be created for investors.

 Given the illiquid and long-term nature of PE investments, investors can sometimes forget that operational and investment-related risks are still very much present in PE.
 Furthermore, as investors continue to increase their allocation to PE, and fund managers manage increasingly large pools of capital, investors need to understand the increased vulnerability of their portfolios to PE-specific risks, particularly under different market conditions.Back to top